 So out with the foam and in with the new?
 Of course!
-The sound panel market is there to be tapped, with most any creative design you can think of, now available and at your fingers tips.
-Again, for more information, reach to NetWell’s help line at 1-800-638-9355.
+The acoustic treatments market is there to be tapped, with most any creative design you can think of now available and at your fingertips.
+Again, for more information, reach NetWell’s helpline at 1-800-638-9355.